IonCojucari/Pong-Game-Project/README.md

 # Pong Game Project

-This repository contains a modified version of the classic Pong game, implemented in Python and utilizing an STM32 microcontroller to detect hand distance from electrodes.
+This repository contains a modified version of the classic Pong game, utilizing an STM32 microcontroller to detect hand distance from electrodes.
 This project, developed as part of a school prototyping module, demonstrates a novel control method where players manipulate game elements using hand gestures.

 ## Overview